kidaa30/ohimanual/3_conduct_manual/ohi-manual.md

 The WebApp displays input layers on several pages: on the App page, Layers page, and Scores page.
 These input layers are displayed from `layers.csv` and the layers within the `layers` folder and the scores are displayed from `scores.csv`.
 While the input layers and scores will be automatically displayed on the WebApp, there is other content on WebApps pages that can be edited by your team and displayed.
 You will likely spend the most time updating the equations displayed on the Goals page to be consistent with the updated methods you have used in your assessment.

 For the WebApp to display the pages properly, not everything on each page can be edited as it is written in a language to create the website.
 But it is possible to explore the files and update much of the text that is displayed while maintaining the required formatting.
-To do this, follow the instructions in `copy_webapps_templates.r`, which creates a folder called `webapps_templates` and copies template files there.
+To do this, run `copy_webapps_templates.r` once, before further modifications on the WebApp contents.
+This actions creates a folder called `webapps_templates` and copies template files there.

 It is best to edit the files in RStudio: you will be able to view your work as it will be displayed on the WebApp by clicking the 'Preview HTML'.

 ![](https://docs.google.com/drawings/d/1QUE7LkgyjXLKk63Bf4F6x-g3fHofZHLcRFXiExuQyFs/pub?w=576&h=288)